punctualabstract/titlenova-api-docs/auth/auth.rst

         -d"refresh=93ef615b4b6968802411a96b898af50ef9fa0ec1" \
         https://auth.titlenova.com/token/refresh

-The response will be returned with a new authentication token and expiration value:
+The response will be returned with a new authentication token and new expiration value:

 .. code-block:: json